Riverbank Arena to be integrated into community facility

 The eye-catching pitches at Riverbank Arena, where the hockey and Paralympic football tournaments will be held, are the first of their kind in an Olympic Games’ tournament.
-This is because organisers chose to forgo the traditional green in favour of a col

 The Riverbank Arena is a temporary structure composed of two pitches – one for use as a warm-up area and the other with spectator seating where matches will be held – with a capacity to hold 15,000 fans.
 Although constructed specifically for the Games, the hockey stadium will leave a lasting Games legacy when it is eventually integrated with the facilities to the north of the Olympic Park at Eton Manor, after the Paralympic Games end in September.